spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/datapayload-conversion/checkout/checkout-steps.md

 The approach of implementing shipment and payment handlers and forms are the same PaymentStep.

-* shipmentSelection (string) — the name of the form for the selected shipment.
+* shipmentSelection (string)—the name of the form for the selected shipment.
-* carrier (ShipmentCarrierTransfer) — includes information on the shipment carrier.
+* carrier (ShipmentCarrierTransfer)—includes information on the shipment carrier.
-* method (ShipmentMethodTransfer) — contains information about the shipment method that is currently selected.
+* method (ShipmentMethodTransfer)—contains information about the shipment method that is currently selected.

 ## Payment Step
 Get payment information and store it into quote for later processing when state machine is triggered.